madebysource/lesshat/README.md

   			border-radius: @process;
 		}

 	In @process variable is all magic.
-Please don't edit javascrpt directly in .less file.
-Instead use [lesshat-devstack](https://github.com/csshat/lesshat-devstack).
+Please don't edit javascript directly in .less file.
+Instead use [lesshat-devstack](https://github.com/madebysource/lesshat-devstack).

 2. **Use (almost) every property without interpolation!**